 The bow string attaches to each end of the limbs by a small loop and can be made of various materials.
-To be kept in good condition, bow strings are rubbed using a silicone based wax.
+To keep bow strings in good condition, they are rubbed using a silicone based wax.
 The two main parts to a bow string are the center serving and the nocking point.

-Now let’s look at the four basic parts of an arrow.
+Now that you’ve learned about your bow, let’s look at the four basic parts of an arrow.

 The nock is the v-shaped groove, or plastic piece, that is attached to the end of the arrow.
 It is on the opposite end of the arrow from the tip, and is next to where the fletching is attached.
 The nock is typically made of plastic, and made to be removed for repairs.